 Green tea powder brands that cost significantly less are probably not true matcha.
 Dirt cheap brands should be questioned for safety as well.
 This is discussed in further detail below.

-Green Tea Powder Benefits
+Matcha and Green Tea Powder Benefits

 The word “matcha” literally means powdered tea.
 When you drink a cup of matcha, that is exactly what you are consuming.